 Before you can determine if your business is meeting the requirements for PCI DSS compliance, you need to understand how to define the PCI DSS scope.
 Reducing the size of what’s included in your PCI DSS audit scope will help lower both your compliance and operation costs, as well as any risks that come with handling payment card data.

 Why is AWS pentesting important for PCI compliance?

 The PCI DSS requires companies storing and processing payment card data to conduct thorough, manual penetration testing of their assets including the payment gateways and other segments of the data pipeline.

-A comprehensive AWS pentest ensures that the logical errors in the cloud configuration are detected.
+A comprehensive AWS cloud security pentest ensures that logical errors in the cloud configuration are detected.
 A pentest helps you secure the data in the cloud, create reports that might help auditors, and get rid of vulnerabilities that could hinder your chances of getting PCI compliance on AWS.

 AWS users are always expanding and the company is releasing new services, so the system has become more complex over time.
 This complexity creates opportunities for attackers to exploit undiscovered vulnerabilities.
 The situation gets worse when you include human error as a factor.
 To combat these expanding challenges, cybersecurity professionals need to perform AWS pentesting on a regular basis.

 Below are the primary reasons for conducting an Amazon AWS pentest: